GhaziXX/home-automation-using-cot/README.md

 # Home Automation using CoT
  Application of Cloud of Things on Home Automation.
-A project part of final year studies.
+A project part of final year engineering studies.

 # Context
 This project aims to prototype a home automation system with as many appliances and connected objects as possible.
-One other goal is also to give homeowners full control over their homes to make interractions much easier.
+One other goal is to give homeowners total control over their homes to make interactions more effortless.
 The goals of this project are briefly:
-- Conception and realize a full prototype of a home automation system with the ability to connect and control it remotely.
+- Conception and realize a complete prototype of a home automation system with the ability to connect and control it remotely.
 - Use different Inner and Outer network technologies: APIs, MQTT.
 - Use devices that are easy to install
 - Make it suitable for inexperienced users or even disabled users.
 - Scalability: The network needs to be scalable, which means that the possibility to add new objects to the IoT network should be easy, and the integration of the new object in the control application needs to be straightforward.
 # Live Demo
 As for now, you can test the application by downloading the `.apk` file from the releases.
-Also, you can test the application directly from your browser at: TBA. (note that some features are mobile specific and not all of then can be tested via the web version.)
+Also, you can test the application directly from your browser at TBA. (note that some features are mobile-specific, and not all can be tested via the web version.)
 # Installation Guide
-We made sure that the architecture of the repository is well organized for users to test the project locally or build on it.
+We made sure that the architecture of the repository was well organized for users to test the project locally or build on it.
-If you want to run the application localy please follow the following steps:
+If you want to run the application locally, please follow the following steps:
 - Clone the repo: `git clone https://github.com/GhaziXX/Home-Automation-using-CoT.git`
-- Install node RED on your Raspberry pi and then load the content of [flows.json](./iot/flows.json) into a new flow.
-Feel free to change the sensors and actuators pins, the MQTT broker and the API link for getting list of installed sensors.
+- Install node RED on your Raspberry pi and then load the content of [flows.json](./iot/flows.JSON) into a new flow.
+Feel free to change the sensors and actuators pins, the MQTT broker, and the API link for getting a list of installed sensors.
 - Move into the [api](./api/) directory and run `npm install` to install the required dependencies.
-(Please make sure that you have **node.js** installed in your machine).
+(Please ensure that you have **node.js** installed in your machine).
-- Open [env.config.js](./api/main/env.config.js) and set your own settings (certificate path, mqtt broker settings and you Mongodb link).
+- Open [env.config.js](./api/main/env.config.js) and set your settings (certificate path, MQTT broker settings, and you Mongodb link).
 - Run `npm start` to start the server locally.
-- Move into the [frontend](./frontend/) directory - make sure that you have flutter installed on your machine - and run `flutter pub get` Then select whether you want to run on your mobile, emulator or web and run `flutter pub run`.
+- Move into the [frontend](./frontend/) directory - make sure that you have flutter installed on your machine - run `flutter pub get` Then select whether you want to run on your mobile, emulator, or web and run `flutter pub run`.
 # Technologies
 Multiple technologies, plugins, packages and hardware sensors and actuators were used while developing this project, the technologies are diverse and used for backend and frontend development.
 - Backend: